Jakub21/One-GPU-Passthrough/README.md

       - Click `Add Hardware`, select `PCI Host Device` and select the Audio device

     4. Attempt with audio via PCIE
+       - Something crashed, Windows never started and instead what I saw was Debian login screen
+       - Probably something to do with IOMMU device grouping (?)
+       - At least audio and the mouse both work

 18. **Add the Hardware to the VM**
 - Click on Add Hardware and select **PCI Host Device**.